Orthopedic physical therapy residency

 • The program maintains sustainability through continuous curriculum review, process improvement measures, financial and strategic planning for program growth and development.

-• The program provides consistent, high quality clinical practice mentoring to the program participant(s).
+• The program provides consistent, high quality clinical practice mentoring to all residents.

-• The resident will demonstrate proficiency in knowledge and skill as required for specialist orthopedic physical therapy practice.
+• The program enables the resident to demonstrate the proficiency in knowledge and skill required for specialist orthopedic physical therapy certification.

-• The resident will be exposed to a variety of high quality clinical and educational experiences throughout Corewell Health.
+• The program provides the resident with a variety of high quality clinical and educational experiences throughout Corewell Health.

-• The resident will demonstrate continued progress toward leadership in orthopedic physical therapy excellence in clinical practice, research, and/or education following graduation from the program.
+• The program encourages the resident’s continued progress toward leadership in orthopedic physical therapy excellence following graduation from the program.

 Outcomes

-Following program completion, the program will track graduates continued professional development, their performance on the ABPTS Orthopedic Clinical Specialist Examination, and employment roles for a period of up to five years.
+The program will monitor graduates’ ongoing professional development, performance on the ABPTS Orthopaedic Specialist Exam, and their career roles for up to five years.

 close icon